N Line (RTD): Route

 The N Line's southern terminus is at Union Station in Denver.
 It runs mostly on a preexisting railroad right-of-way to its northern terminus at Eastlake/124th station.
-A notable exception to using the existing railroad right-of-way is the RTD designated "Skyway Bridge" whose path takes it over and past several obstacles: it crosses the BNSF Railway railroad tracks, Brighton Boulevard, a Union Pacific Railroad spur track, the Farmers Reservoir and Irrigation Company (FRICO) Ditch, the Metro Waste Water Plant and Suncor oil processing site, Sand Creek, and Interstate 270.
+A notable exception to using the existing railroad right-of-way is the RTD designated "Skyway Bridge" whose single-tracked path takes it over and past several obstacles: the BNSF Railway railroad tracks, Brighton Boulevard, a Union Pacific Railroad spur track, the Farmers Reservoir and Irrigation Company (FRICO) Ditch, the Metro Waste Water Plant and Suncor oil processing site, Sand Creek, and Interstate 270.

 The N line route leaves Union Station following the Union Pacific / BNSF corridor, near Coors Field it crosses over the rail yards and twice the South Platte River continuing northeast into the 48th & Brighton/National Western Center station located near the National Western Stock Show complex.
 The northeasterly line near Riverside Cemetery then enters the Skyway Bridge to begin a northern path returning to grade level near the Commerce City/72nd station following again the former rail right of way into the station.
 From there it passes under Interstate 76 and Colorado State Highway 224, then again over the South Platte River following a slightly northwest path north until the Original Thornton/88th station.
 Then, on a slight northeast path, the line near 100th Avenue curves northwest into the Thornton Crossroads/104th station.
 On a northwest path the line continues until near East 112th Avenue where in travels north into the Northglenn/112th station.
 On a northward path the line arrives at Eastlake/124th station, the site of a historic grain elevator and Eastlake, Colorado.